nakhani/Deep-Learning/CNN_Regression/README.md

 4. Run the project:

    ```
-   jupyter notebook 5animals.ipynb  # For training 5 Animals Dataset model and predict a new animal with CNN + MLP
+   jupyter notebook age_prediction.ipynb  # For training UTKFace Dataset model and predict an person's age with Transfer Learning and CNN Regression
-   jupyter notebook 17flowers.ipynb    # For training 17 Flowers Dataset model and predict a new flower with CNN + MLP
+   jupyter notebook house_price_prediction.ipynb    # For training Houses Info Dataset model and predict a new house's price flower with Transfer Learning and CNN Regression
    ```

 ---